 Our primary company and pension advisors are authorised and regulated by the Financial Conduct Authority.
 All advisors undergo and maintain qualifications in pensions advice.
 The FCA register maintains a list of regulated firms and authorised advisors.
 You can see our list of advisors here.

-Our advisors like to meet you face to face.
+Advisors like to meet you face to face.
 This is to better understand what you wish to achieve from your pension but also to ensure you’re receiving the correct advice.
-We don’t visit everybody we speak to but where suitable and appropriate, we prefer to speak face to face.
+Advisors don’t visit everybody we speak to but where suitable and appropriate, we prefer to speak face to face.

 Can I visit you?